MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/optimize-performance.md

 ## No lock

 In earlier versions, the `no-lock` attribute used to prevent shared locks on records.
-It is no longer necessary to include this.
+It's no longer necessary to include this attribute.

 ## Union Hint